 How to Remove #DIV/0!
 Error in Excel (5 Methods)

 Excel shows the Divided by Zero(#DIV/0!) error when the denominator of any formula is zero or empty.
-This article shows how to remove the div by 0 or #DIV/0! error in excel in 5 different ways.
-The following picture highlights the ultimate results obtained from applying those methods.
+Let’s replace this with custom text, with the following picture highlighting how the dataset will look.

 remove #div/0! error in excel

-I am going to show you the 5 methods on how to remove #DIV/0! error in excel.
 We will use the following dataset to illustrate those methods.
-So, let’s begin!

 dataset to remove #div/0! error in excel

-In the dataset, the formula in cell D5 gives the quotient of cells B5 & C5 as shown in the following picture.
+In the dataset, the formula in cell D5 is simply B5/C5 as shown in the following picture.
 When the formula is copied to the later cells, some cells give the #DIV/0! error.
-We can remove the #DIV/0! error using the IF function.
-To do that, please follow the steps below.

 Steps